mmanganel/Neutrnio-Reconstruction/README.md

 ## Files
 * reconstruction
 * interpolation
-Includes implementation of basic polynomial interpolation
+A module for basic polynomial interpolation.

 ## Usage